JacoboSV/Planar-Robot-Labs/README.md

 ### The 4R robot

 It is based on the analysis of the geometry of the closed loop structure.
-Is a  1 DOF planar robot with four rotational joints (4R).
-It is called the 4R linkage and which has two fixed pivots.
-The arm distances are fixed, as the system contains only rotational joints.
+It is a  1 DOF planar robot with four rotational joints (4R), is usually called the 4R linkage, and has two fixed pivots.
 The mathematical model can be obtained using common kinematics analysis.

 ### The 5R robot